Tax-advantaged venture capital schemes

 VCT managers have a maximum of three years to invest the trust’ fund, by which time at least 70% of its assets must be invested in ‘qualifying holdings’ which are defined as being holdings of shares or securities, including loans of at least five years, in either unquoted companies or those traded on the AIM.
 The remaining 30% of the trust can be invested in other areas.
 Although a VCT can invest up to £5 million in a qualifying company, the amount invested cannot exceed more than 15% of the trust’s assets.

-Investors buying shares in a venture capital trust qualify for tax relief at 30% of the amount paid for the shares, along with exemption from both income tax on dividends and capital gains tax when the shares are sold.
+Individual investors buying shares in a venture capital trust qualify for tax relief at 30% on the first £200,000 of their investment, along with exemption from both income tax on dividends and capital gains tax when the shares are sold.

 For a business to qualify for investment from a venture capital trust, it must be a UK-based business, have fewer than 250 employees and no more than £15 million in gross assets.